Oil dips as Europe's election results fan uncertainty

 Europe's latest bout of turmoil was judged not to be an immediate threat to the economies of China and India, the key sources of oil demand growth, after the initial shock of the French and Greek election results wore off, analysts and broker said.

-After stock futures fell sharply, reacting to Europe's election results, investors shrugged off a weak opening and the S&P 500 managed a higher finish, as did key industrial feedstock copper, which rallied from a two-week low. .N <MET/L>
+After stock futures fell sharply, reacting to Europe's election results, investors shrugged off a weak opening and U.S. equities managed a push higher, as did key industrial feedstock copper, which rallied from a two-week low.

 FRANCE, GREECE POST-ELECTION